mjordan/islandora_workbench_docs/docs/configuration.md

 When you run Islandora Workbench with the `--check` argument, it will verify that all configuration options required for the current task are present, and if they aren't tell you so.

+!!! note
+    Islandora Workbench automatically converts any configuration keys to lowercase, e.g., `Task` is equivalent to `task`.

 ## Validating the syntax of the configuration file

 When you run Workbench, it confirms that your configuration file is valid YAML.
 This is a syntax check only, not a content check.
 If the file is valid YAML, Workbench then goes on to perform a long list of application-specific [checks](/islandora_workbench_docs/check).